szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

     going away any minute now(?), but EC2 still cares about, which generate completely uninformative AccessDenied errors

-- Understanding how the pachyderm filesystem (pfs) and egress work, and coding accordingly. (elaborate on this here)

 - Figuring out the workflow for deploying and debugging
 - Setting up a docker registry and using that (and don't have Jenkins running with handling that for us yet)
 - Managing two clusters and switching between them (learning in hard mode is not twice as fun as just learning!)